Heart-Healthy Diet: Top Foods to Prevent Heart Disease

 Understanding Heart Disease and Its Link to Diet

-• Coronary artery disease (CAD): Blocked blood flow to the heart
+• Coronary Artery Disease (CAD): The most common form of heart disease, resulting from reduced blood flow to the heart muscle.

-• Heart failure: The heart cannot pump blood efficiently
+• Heart Failure: A chronic condition where the heart cannot pump blood efficiently to meet the body’s needs.

 How Diet Impacts Heart Health